tc39/proposal-temporal/docs/zoneddatetime.md

 > **NOTE**: The `with()`, `until()`, and `since()` methods of this type are not available in the polyfill yet.

 A `Temporal.ZonedDateTime` is a timezone-aware, calendar-aware date/time type that represents a real event that has happened (or will happen) at a particular instant from the perspective of a particular region on Earth.
-As the broadest `Temporal` type, `Temporal.ZonedDateTime` can be considered a combination of `Temporal.TimeZone`, `Temporal.Instant`, and `Temporal.DateTime` (which includes `Temporal.Calendar`).
+As the broadest `Temporal` type, `Temporal.ZonedDateTime` can be considered a combination of `Temporal.TimeZone`, `Temporal.Instant`, and `Temporal.PlainDateTime` (which includes `Temporal.Calendar`).

 As the only `Temporal` type that persists a time zone, `Temporal.ZonedDateTime` is optimized for use cases that require a time zone:

 - Arithmetic automatically adjusts for Daylight Saving Time, using the rules defined in [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545) and adopted in other libraries like moment.js.
 - Creating derived values (e.g. change time to 2:30AM) can avoid worrying that the result will be invalid due to the time zone's DST rules.
 - Properties are available to easily measure attributes like "length of day" or "starting time of day" which may not be the same on all days in all time zones due to DST transitions or political changes to the definitions of time zones.
-- It's easy to flip back and forth between a human-readable representation (like `Temporal.DateTime`) and the UTC timeline (like `Temporal.Instant`) without having to do any work to keep the two in sync.
+- It's easy to flip back and forth between a human-readable representation (like `Temporal.PlainDateTime`) and the UTC timeline (like `Temporal.Instant`) without having to do any work to keep the two in sync.
 - A date/time, an offset, a time zone, and an optional calendar can be persisted in a single string that can be sorted alphabetically by the exact time they happened.
   This behavior is also be helpful for developers who are not sure which of those components will be needed by later readers of this data.
 - Multiple time-zone-sensitive operations can be performed in a chain without having to repeatedly provide the same time zone.

 A `Temporal.ZonedDateTime` instance can be losslessly converted into every other `Temporal` type except `Temporal.Duration`.
-`Temporal.Instant`, `Temporal.DateTime`, `Temporal.Date`, `Temporal.Time`, `Temporal.YearMonth`, and `Temporal.MonthDay` all carry less information and can be used when complete information is not required.
+`Temporal.Instant`, `Temporal.PlainDateTime`, `Temporal.PlainDate`, `Temporal.PlainTime`, `Temporal.PlainYearMonth`, and `Temporal.PlainMonthDay` all carry less information and can be used when complete information is not required.

-The `Temporal.ZonedDateTime` API is a superset of `Temporal.DateTime`, which makes it easy to port code back and forth between the two types as needed.
-Because `Temporal.DateTime` is not aware of time zones, in use cases where the time zone is known it's recommended to use `Temporal.ZonedDateTime` which will automatically adjust for DST and can convert easily to `Temporal.Instant` without having to re-specify the time zone.
+The `Temporal.ZonedDateTime` API is a superset of `Temporal.PlainDateTime`, which makes it easy to port code back and forth between the two types as needed.
+Because `Temporal.PlainDateTime` is not aware of time zones, in use cases where the time zone is known it's recommended to use `Temporal.ZonedDateTime` which will automatically adjust for DST and can convert easily to `Temporal.Instant` without having to re-specify the time zone.

 ## Constructor